 We have incurred significant operating losses since our inception.
-We incurred net losses of £5.3 million for the year ended December 31, 2016, and £4.4 million for the six months ended June 30, 2017.
-As of December 31, 2016, we had an accumulated deficit of £22.3 million and, as of June 30, 2017, we had retained earnings of £15.8 million.
-The retained earnings balance includes the impact of the reduction of our share premium account and corresponding increase to our retained earnings (accumulated deficit) account reflected as of June 30, 2017 in connection with our re-registration as a public limited company, as further described in footnote 10 to the unaudited consolidated interim financial statements.
+We incurred net losses of £5.3 million for the year ended December 31, 2015 and £6.0 million for the year ended December 31, 2016.
+As of December 31, 2016, we had an accumulated deficit of £22.3 million.
 Our most advanced product candidate, Acelarin, is currently being evaluated in four clinical trials: two Phase 1b trials, one Phase 2 trial, and one multi-year investigator-sponsored Phase 3 trial.
 Our other clinical-stage product candidate, NUC-3373, is currently in a Phase 1 trial.
 It may be several years, if ever, before we have a product candidate ready for commercialization.
 To date, we have financed our operations primarily through private placements of our equity securities.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- · continue development of our ProTides, including initiating additional clinical trials of Acelarin and NUC-3373; - complete preclinical studies and potentially initiate clinical trials of our preclinical-stage product candidates, including our product candidate NUC-7738; - identify and develop new product candidates; - establish a robust supply chain for the manufacture of our product candidates in accordance with current good manufacturing practice, or cGMP; - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we obtain marketing approval; - · pursue market acceptance of our product candidates in the medical community and with third-party payors; - maintain, expand and protect our intellectual property portfolio; - · expand our headcount by recruiting personnel to drive our clinical development programs and effectively manage out-sourced development activities; - · enter into collaboration arrangements, if any, for the development of our product candidates or in-license other products and technologies;

-- · achieve milestones which will trigger payments under our license agreements; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur increased administrative and other costs as a result of operating as a public company.
+- · continue development of our ProTides, including initiating additional clinical trials of Acelarin and NUC-3373; - complete preclinical studies and potentially initiate clinical trials of our preclinical-stage product candidates, including our product candidates.
+NUC-7738; - · identify and develop new product candidates; - establish a robust supply chain for the manufacture of our product candidates in accordance with current good manufacturing practice, or cGMP; - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we obtain marketing approval; - · pursue market acceptance of our product candidates in the medical community and with third-party payors; - · maintain, expand and protect our intellectual property portfolio; - expand our headcount by recruiting personnel to drive our clinical development programs and effectively manage out-sourced development activities; - · enter into collaboration arrangements, if any, for the development of our product candidates or in-license other products and technologies; - · achieve milestones which will trigger payments under our license agreements; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur increased administrative and other costs as a result of operating as a public company.